One World (John Martyn album): Side one

 "Dealer" features heavy usage of Echoplex-created reverb, blending echoing guitar with heavy drums and sinuous Moog synthesizer work to create a "dub-soaked" sound.
 Among the gentler songs, the title track is ethereal in style with febrile guitar, multitracked flutes and a walking bass line, eventually fading with a breathy wail.
-Martyn felt the theme of the title track did not need an explanation, adding: "regardless of political boundaries it is one world whether you like it or not, just because people look different on the other side of the world doesn’t mean to say that they are different."
+Martyn felt the theme of the title track did not need an explanation, adding: "regardless of political boundaries it is one world whether you like it or not, just because people look different on the other side of the world doesn't mean to say that they are different."
 In the song, the realisation that people share "one world" leaves Martyn "cold and lonely."
 The "dubby suspension" of "Smiling Stranger" features a complex, layered bed of voice, guitar, bass, drums, Moog synthesizer, tabla, saxophone and strings, in which George Lee's brief modal saxophone solo disrupts the shifting melody lines.
 Inspired by "gangsters and lowlives", the song was described by Martyn as "a piece of advice to the public", adding "I've always distrusted a smiling stranger".

-Co-written with Lee Perry, "Big Muff" originated when Martyn and Lee were having breakfast with Blackwell and his girlfriend Marianne with tea cups shaped like animals.
+Co-written with Lee Perry, "Big Muff" originated when Martyn and Perry were eating breakfast with Blackwell and his girlfriend Marianne with tea cups shaped like animals.
 Martyn recalled: "Scratch is going, ‘Boy, look at the muff on that!’, looking at this horse.
 ‘Now put this with the pig, see?
 Now boy, this is one big muff!’
 And he was going on about his big muff, and how it was going to get away with the powder puff and everything.
-That guy’s sense of humour is in the song.
-It’s silly, Jamaican silly."
+That guy's sense of humour is in the song.
+It's silly, Jamaican silly."
 The pair wrote the lyrics together at the breakfast table while Martyn later added the song's simplistic chords.
 Described by critic Vivien Goldman as resembling "a new musical form, jazz-dub", the song's reverb-heavy guitar serves as counterpoint to soft funk bass, while Moog synthesiser phases from left to right.
 Goldman adds that Martyn's voice "performs abrupt disappearances, bobbing up immediately at some other angle to the ears."